HewlettPackard/terraform-provider-oneview/docs/r/server_profile_template.html.markdown

 hardware is removed or replaced.
 This can be set to Bay or BayAndServer.
 This defaults to Bay.

+* `bios` - (Optional) Server BIOS settings.

+* `boot_mode` - (Optional) Boot mode settings to be configured on the server.
+For Gen 7 and Gen 8 servers these values should not be specified.

+* `boot_order`- (Optional) Defines the order in which boot will be attempted on the available devices.
+Different hardware take different boot orders.
+Refer to the api documentation for your specific boot order options.

+* `hide_unused_flex_nics` - (Optional) Hides flex nics that aren't in use.
+This defaults to true.

+* `initial_scope_uris` - (Optional) A list of URIs of the scopes to which the resource shall be initially assigned.
+It is only meaningful at resource creation time and is not included on resource retrieval.

+* `mac_type` - (Optional) Specifies the type of MAC address to be programmed into the IO devices.
+The value can be 'Virtual' or 'Physical'.
+Changing this forces a new resource.
+This defaults to 'Virtual'.

+* `manage_connections` - (Optional)  Identifies whether connections should be managed by server profile template.
+If this is false then the compliance check between server profile template and server profile is disabled, this allows a server profile created from a profile template to define any connectivity.

 * `network` - (Optional) Network connection to be configured for the server.
 Can be specified multiple times.
 Network configuration is specified below.

-* `hide_unused_flex_nics` - (Optional) Hides flex nics that aren't in use.
-  This defaults to true.

 * `serial_number_type` - (Optional) Specifies the type of Serial Number and UUID to be programmed into the server ROM.
 The value can be 'Virtual' or 'Physical'.
 Changing this forces a new resource.
 This defaults to 'Virtual'.

+* `type` - (Optional) Uniquely identifies the type of the JSON object.
+This Defaults to ServerProfileTemplateV1

+* `volume_attachments` - (Optional) The list of storage volume attachments.

 * `wwn_type` - (Optional) Specifies the type of WWN address to be programmed into the IO devices.
 The value can be 'Virtual' or 'Physical'.
 Changing this forces a new resource.
 This defaults to 'Virtual'.

-* `mac_type` - (Optional) Specifies the type of MAC address to be programmed into the IO devices.
-The value can be 'Virtual' or 'Physical'.
-Changing this forces a new resource.
-This defaults to 'Virtual'.

-* `mac_type` - (Optional) Specifies the type of MAC address to be programmed into the IO devices.
-The value can be 'Virtual' or 'Physical'.
-Changing this forces a new resource.
-This defaults to 'Virtual'.

-* `boot_order`- (Optional) Defines the order in which boot will be attempted on the available devices.
-Different hardware take different boot orders.
-Refer to the api documentation for your specific boot order options.

 Network supports the following: